Garkive/MSc_Thesis_Algorithm/README.md

 function to select heuristics.
 AcceptanceCriteria.py contains a simple Simulated Annealing acceptance function.

-Folders HFVRP_Version and Dynamic_Version contain the Heterogenous Fleet and Dynamic versions, respectively, of the developed code.
+Folder HFVRP_Version contains the Heterogenous Fleet version of the code with the Golden & Taillard benchmarks.
+Folder Dynamic_Version contains the Dynamic version of the code used on the real-world problem.

 By: João Moura, MSc. in Mechanical Engineering @ Instituto Superior Técnico, Lisbon, 2024